Supporting Young Scientists Competing in iGEM

 This not-for-profit organization founded by Promega in 1993 and located on the Madison, WI campus provides educational, scientific, and cultural enrichment experiences.
 Educational programs focus on the life sciences for a wide range of learners from upper elementary students to college and graduate students, as well as career scientists in academia and industry and the general public.

 The BTC Institute and Dane County School Consortium Biotechnology Youth Apprenticeship Program has helped train young scientists for over twenty years.
 Many former Youth Apprentices have gone on to further STEM training and careers.
-In 2020, “A Celebration of Life XXV: To the Moon and Beyond!” was the twenty-fifth offering of the BTC Institute and The African American Ethnic Academy summer science program.
-Held virtually, 23 students grades 3-9 experimented at home with “Mission Packs” (activity kits) and joined video conferences to engage with NASA guest speakers.
-This program, supported in part by the Wisconsin Space Grant Consortium, engages a diverse group of students in the fun of science while featuring STEM Professionals of Color.
+BTC Institute has collaborated with the African American Ethnic Academy to host an annual summer science program titled “A Celebration of Life.”
+This program, supported in part by the Wisconsin Space Grant Consortium, engages a diverse group of students in the fun of science while featuring STEM professionals of color.
+Other BTC Institute programs include teacher workshops such as “Biotechnology: The Basics” and collaborations with the University of Wisconsin Precollege Enrichment Opportunity Program for Learning Excellence.

 Learn more at btci.org ›